zakiarsyad/mini-stackoverflow/README.md

 # mini-stackoverflow

-Mini clone of stackoverflow, build with Vue.js for the front-end and Node.js for backend
+Mini clone of stackoverflow built using Vue.js, Node.js and Mongoose